Dr Katherine Zappone

 Other business-related reasons to become more inclusive include the potential to tap into new markets by reaching out to new clients or audiences.
 The IDA in its efforts to attract more business into Ireland has recognised the value of having an inclusive workforce.
 The job creation agency says Ireland’s reputation as an open and welcoming country for diverse employees from all over the globe is critical in creating employment and economic growth.
 Top employers here pride themselves on offering support networks for LGBT employees.

 Discrimination is legally described as treating one person in a less favourable way than another based on nine grounds including gender, sexual orientation, religion, disability, race and membership of the Traveller community.

-There are no less than two Government bodies, the Irish Human Rights and Equality Commission and the Workplace Relations Commission charged with protecting and upholding these rights.
+There are two Government bodies, the Irish Human Rights and Equality Commission and the Workplace Relations Commission.
+Protect, uphold and develop equality in Ireland is at their forefront.
 There are also non-profit agencies offering free support, information and legal advice for anyone who feels unfairly treated.
-With laws and such supports much progress has been made in breaking down barriers in the workplace.
+Workplaces have broken down barriers with support from laws and such.

 Everyday employers, worker representatives and our laws work in tandem to confront discrimination.
 It is important to acknowledge that.